MauRuRo/MSP3-CoPo/README.md

 You can view the original basic wireframe for smartphone that was used as the base of the design using this link: https://github.com/MauRuRo/MSP3-CoPo/blob/master/static/images/CoPo%20wireframe%20base.pdf

+## Database Structure ##

+For the database this project makes use of MongoDB.
+The app makes use of three database collections.

+1. copo_creations

+    {

+        _id:"automaticcaly generated ID"

+        title:"poem title"

+        Poem:"poem text"

+        Theme:"poem theme"

+        Author:"poem Author"

+        username:"usernam"

+        Collaborators: {
+            {
+                authorname:"author name",
+                colusername:"username of collaborator"
+            },
+            {},{}...}

+        Version: {
+            {
+                {0:"version number"},
+                {1:{Poem:"version poem text}},
+                {2:{Collaborators: {
+                                    {authorname:"author name"},
+                                    {colusername:"username of collaborator"}
+                                   },{},{},...
+                }},
+                {3:"Boolean Value"}
+            },
+            {},{},....
+            }

+        Date: "date value of the moment that poem was uploaded"

+        edit_YN: "Y or N"

+    }

+2. copo_themes

+    {

+        _id:"automaticcaly generated ID"

+        theme:"theme"

+    }
+3. copo_users

+    {

+        _id:"automaticcaly generated ID"

+        username:"username"

+        authorname:"author name"

+        password:"user password"

+    }

+*copo_creations* is the collection used to store poems.
+This is the main collection of the app and is used the most.
+It also has some complex nested arrays for Collaborators and Version history functionality.

+*copo_themes* is a small collection that maintains a database of the available themes a user can choose from when uploading their poem.
+It's updated if a user chooses to create a new theme.

+*copo_users* manages the user accounts and is used for validating accounts for uploading as existing/non-existing user or deleting poems.

 ## Features ##

 ### Existing Features ###